United Irish Uprising in Newfoundland: Uprising

+Motivation

+To this date, no clear reason has been established for the mutiny.
+Local historian John FitzGerald writes: The leaders' purpose, or what they hoped to achieve by their insurrection, has never been made clear.
+Whether they could even be proven definitively to be sworn United Irishmen is also unclear.
+Bishop O'Donel, who denied allegations that the Sunday plot included assassination at church, thought plunder and escape to America were the objectives.
+A much more likely explanation, suggested by others, was that the St. John's rising was less of a United Irish rebellion than it was simply an act of working class desperation to escape grim economic conditions and officer tyranny, which had required many of the Irish reserve soldiers to remain on duty instead of engaging in the fishery, by which they derived support for their families in St. John's.
+While the abortive mutiny may well have been an act of desperation in the face of brutal living conditions and officer tyranny, many of the Newfoundland Irish would have been aware of the agitation in the homeland for civil equality and political rights.
+There were reports of communication with United men in Ireland from before '98 rebellion; of Thomas Paine's pamphlets circulating in St. John's; and, despite the war with France, of hundreds of young County Waterford men still making a seasonal migration to the island for the fisheries, among them defeated rebels, said to have "added fuel to the fire" of local grievance.

 Suppression and aftermath

-The mutineers were quickly recaptured in a manner of weeks by soldiers from the garrison, except for Murphy and Kelly, who were never caught.
+The alleged leaders of the plot were captured in a manner of weeks by soldiers from the garrison, except for Murphy and Kelly, who were never caught.
 Four mutineers who testified against their fellow mutineers were not court-martialed and released, while Skerrett ordered five mutineers to be executed by hanging near the gunpowder magazine.
 The remaining eight mutineers were sent to Halifax, Nova Scotia, where the Duke of Kent sentenced three (Garrett Fitzgerald, Edward Power and James Ivory) to be executed and the remaining five to penal transportation.
 According to historian John Edward FitzGerald, "The United Irish Rising in the St. John's garrison had several implications for the Irish in Newfoundland, and for British governance of its lucrative fishing colony.
 The Newfoundland rebellion was, as far as is known, the only one to occur which the British administration linked directly to the rebellion in Ireland.
 The uprising in St. John's was significant in that it was the first occasion on which the Irish in Newfoundland deliberately flouted the authority of the state, and because Britain feared that it might not be the last.
 It earned for Newfoundland, in the minds of British officials in the Colonial Office, a reputation as a "Transatlantic Tipperary", a far-flung but semi-Irish colony with the potential for political turbulence."

-To this date, no clear reason has been established for the mutiny.
-FitzGerald wrote that:

-The leaders' purpose, or what they hoped to achieve by their insurrection, has never been made clear.
-Whether they could even be proven definitively to be sworn United Irishmen is also unclear.
-Bishop O'Donel, who denied allegations that the Sunday plot included assassination at church, thought plunder and escape to America were the objectives.
-A much more likely explanation, suggested by others, was that the St. John's rising was less of a United Irish rebellion than it was simply an act of working class desperation to escape grim economic conditions and officer tyranny, which had required many of the Irish reserve soldiers to remain on duty instead of engaging in the fishery, by which they derived support for their families in St. John's.

-The abortive mutiny may have been less a United Irish plot, than an act of desperation in the face of brutal living conditions and officer tyranny.
-Many of the Irish reserve soldiers were forced to remain on duty, unable to return to the fisheries that supported their families.
-Yet the Newfoundland Irish would have been aware of the agitation in the homeland for civil equality and political rights.
-There were reports of communication with United men in Ireland from before '98 rebellion; of Thomas Paine's pamphlets circulating in St. John's; and, despite the war with France, of hundreds of young County Waterford men still making a seasonal migration to the island for the fisheries, among them defeated rebels, said to have "added fuel to the fire" of local grievance.